COVID-19 Case Notifications

 Will parents, students and staff be made aware if someone on campus tests positive for COVID-19?

-(Rev 7/21/20) California Department of Public Health guidance states that schools should document/track incidents of possible exposure and notify local health officials.
-While maintaining confidentiality as required under FERPA and state and federal law related to privacy of educational and employee records, if a student or staff member tests positive for COVID-19, close contacts at school will be identified and notified with public health department instructions for testing and quarantine; If an elementary class is affected, the entire classroom will be quarantined.
-A public health department "general advisory" letter may be given (template letters are in development by the department).
-Close contact is defined by California Department of Public Health as within 6 feet for 15 or more minutes.
+(Rev 8/20/21) California Department of Public Health guidance states that schools should document/track incidents of possible exposure and notify local health officials.
+While maintaining confidentiality as required under FERPA and state and federal law related to privacy of educational and employee records, if a student or staff member tests positive for COVID-19, close contacts at school will be identified and notified with public health department instructions for testing and quarantine.
+A public health department "general advisory" letter may be given.
+Close contact is defined by California Department of Public Health as within 6 feet for 15 or more minutes within a 24 hour period.

 What happens in the case that a family member of a student or staff member tests positive?

-(Rev 7/28/20) If it is confirmed that a student or staff member has been in close contact with a positive case, they would follow the public health department guidelines, including home quarantine for at least 14 days.
+(Rev 8/20/21) If it is confirmed that a student or staff member has been in close contact with a positive case, they will follow the public health department guidelines including any quarantine requirements.
 A student who is self-isolating will work with their teacher to complete coursework from home.

-What criteria will be used to reopen and close classrooms, schools, and districts?
+What criteria will be used to close and open schools and districts?

 What happens to teaching and learning if an entire classroom or school needs to close?